-Actually, there are some quotes that already describe this relationship in different contexts: the impact of caregiving experiences on occupational – page 8, Eva quote; lingual – page 10, Nina quote; emotional - page 11, Alina quote and social difficulties – page 12, Natalia quote).
-However, as reviewer recommended, I added another 2 quotes from the interviews to stress this important point (page 11, Natalia quote and page 13 – Darya quote).
-It is really was helpful to present a more clear and rich data and to avoid some "leaps" in the beginning of the discussion section.
+There were some quotes that already described this association in different contexts: the impact of caregiving experiences on occupational difficulties (Eva’s quote on page 8), linguistic difficulties (Nina’s quote on page 10), emotional difficulties (Alina’s quote on page 11) and social difficulties (Natalia’s quote on page 12).
+However, as the reviewer recommended, I added another 2 participant quotes to more heavily stress this important point (Natalia’s quote on page 11 and Darya’s quote on page 13).
+These changes helped me to present the data more clearly and to avoid the “leaps” that the reviewer noted.

 The above concerns addressed, I do otherwise want to reiterate that this is an important project, includes much rich data and with revisions should make a significant contribution to the literature on caregiver experiences.

-I thank the reviewer for this appraisal, the positive feedback for the article and his helpful suggestions.
+I thank the reviewer for this assessment, for the positive feedback on the article and for the helpful suggestions.